wrongpixels/fullstackopen-vite-creator/README.md

 # Vite Project Creator for Full Stack Open

-A simple script to automatically set up clean Vite+React projects + JSON servers for [Full Stack Open course](https://fullstackopen.com/) exercises.
+A simple script to automatically set up clean Vite+React projects and JSON servers for [Full Stack Open course](https://fullstackopen.com/) exercises.
 It also places executable `.bat` files inside them to instantly run the project and/or the server.

 ## Setup